kc87/ShipsDroid/README.md

 Android Project: P2P Battleship Game using Wifi-Direct

+## Main purpose

+Test Wifi-Direct as an alternative to Bluetooth to connect two or more Android Phones

 ## Some Notes

 * This is free and open software developed for **research and educational** purposes only